mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 I had crossed a line with the magistrate and he vehemently denied my request.
 "Absolutely not," he said.
 "Beside the fact that he attacked Fajro and may do so again, the justice system of Shaki would be up in arms if I afforded a violent criminal the same respect as a trespasser in earnest.

 "A traveler needs a companion that can be trusted," said Fajro.
 "I respect that.
-But perhaps someone else would make our friend happier."
+But perhaps someone else would make our magistrate friend happier."

 I moved to the window to clear my mind, watching the wall stare back at me as I thought of who I could trust the most, who would be adventurous enough to say yes to something so dangerous.
 There was only ever one.